Double Standard: Rape, Sci-Fi

 - Mirage arrived in the series by knocking Kory out and impersonating her so she could have Dick as her boyfriend, sex included.
 She was never called to account for this, even when she taunted Dick over not recognizing her in front of his teammates.

 - In an issue of Spider-Man, the Chameleon pretends to be Peter Parker and has sex with Peter's roommate.
-The writer acknowledged it was a violation but didn't consider it "rape" and the resulting Internet Backlash lead the writer to hastily Retcon it into "they were just making out" but it still left a bad taste in the fans' mouths.
+The writer acknowledged it was a violation but didn't consider it "rape" and the resulting Internet Backlash led the writer to hastily Retcon it into "they were just making out" but it still left a bad taste in the fans' mouths.

 - Accusations of this has been leveled at Superior Spider-Man: Issue 22, where Dr. Otto Octavius in Peter Parker's body has sex with Anna Marconi.
 Initially he broke up with Mary Jane because continuing Peter's relationship would eventually become rape by deceit, but the author insists that's not the case now because Anna didn't know Peter before the switcheroo happened.
+The fans remain unconvinced.

-- In the early Sandra Bullock film Love Potion No 9 Bullock and her platonic male friend get access to a potion that, when sprayed into someone's mouth, alters their voice to make them much more attractive to the opposite sex.
+- In the early Sandra Bullock film Love Potion No. 9 Bullock and her platonic male friend get access to a potion that, when sprayed into someone's mouth, alters their voice to make them much more attractive to the opposite sex.
 Apparently the fact that it doesn't directly affect the target dodges the rape bullet in the minds of the filmmakers, since the guy uses it to have sex with an entire sorority (among other women).